NodePassProject/pool/README.md

 - Before/after dialer calls
 - When connections are added/removed from the pool
-- When pool capacity is adjusted
+- When pool capacity is adjusted (`adjustCapacity` method)
+- When connection intervals are adjusted (`adjustInterval` method)
-- When connections are validated
+- When connections are validated with `isActive` method

+## Context Management

+The pool package uses Go's context package for proper connection lifecycle management.
+Both `ClientManager` and `ServerManager` create a context when started, and this context is cancelled when the pool is closed.

 ## License